Treating Common Bug Bites With Basic First Aid

 - Small spot (white or red) where the stinger punctured the skin.

 - Remove the stinger (if needed).
-This can be done with a set of tweezers.
+Removing the stinger can be done with a set of tweezers.

 - Place ice on the sting site to reduce swelling.